mmbman/Katagiri/1980-07-02-Karma-Where-Karma-Originates.md

 Where does *ignorance* come from?
 We don’t know.
 Where do *you* come from?
 You were born from your mothers.
 Why did you choose your mothers?
 We don’t know.
 When you are conscious of where you are, it’s too late! *[Laughter.]* You are already in the mother’s womb.
 And already if you are conscious of where you are, you’re already in the mother’s womb, and you are already moving.
 Don’t you think so?

 So from where do you come?
 No choice, completely no choice.
 You don’t know from where you come, but you are there, and you are moving already.
 And then that basic first stage of human movement creates human consciousness.
 And *consciousness* leads you to get into the human world.
 That is *name*, *form*, *six consciousnesses*, and *contact*, *reception*, and *craving*, and *grasping*.
 And then this is really something that makes your life possible to exist: that is what is called *birth*.
 And then, next, we have to go to *old age and death*.
 But from this point, I think you can understand *karma*.
 What is karma?
-Karma is the first stage of movement, which is called *saṃskāra*.
-And then this *saṃskāra* movement is already … see something, understand something, hear something.
+Karma is the first stage of movement, which is called *samskara*.
+And then this *samskara* movement is already … see something, understand something, hear something.
 Anyway … in the realm of world-system, that’s called dualism.
 Subject-object.
 That is called existence.

 #### 20:21

 So karma is what?
 Karma is really the basic nature of human action.
 But this karma is always acting toward subject and object.
 That means already karma always sets up a certain fixed idea: subject, object.
 Karma has already set up something.

 So karma is very difficult to understand.
 Where table is and where Katagiri is.
 (Where) see-er is, where the seen is.
 Karma cannot understand the basic nature of existence which makes it possible for table and I to exist.
 Karma doesn’t know.
 Karma always acts in the realm of world-system, which is called dualism.
 Recall that karma is produced by ignorance.
-That’s why karma consists of the two, *saṃskāra* and *existence*.
-Do you remember? *Saṃskāra* and *existence*; that is the only two things karma.
+That’s why karma consists of the two, *samskara* and *existence*.
+Do you remember? *samskara* and *existence*; that is the only two things karma.
 So karma really occupies a very basic portion of human life.
 You can get the description, describing who you are, what human being.
 In other words, karma is full of description of one’s life.
 Or, karma is really the *source* of one’s life.
 So, everyone is on the basis of karma.

 Do you understand?
 What I want to tell you is, what portion of one’s life karma occupies.
 Karma occupies the very original nature, very basic portion of one’s life.
 In other words, karma is the source.
 Karma is something you can depend on; that one’s life depends on.